Contributors

 LGBTQI Inclusive Education Project

-Thanks to Rubén Ávila, IGLYO’s Education Officer, for co-ordinating the project, liaising with all the contributors, and carrying out desk research to ensure that all the data is as current, relevant and accurate as possible.
+This project would not have been possible without the hard coordination and editing work of Dodo Karsay, Electra Zacharias, Maria Aïcha Boumeddiene and Rubén Ávila Rodríguez.
+Thanks for coordinating the project, liaising with all the contributors, and carrying out desk research to ensure that all the data is as current, relevant and accurate as possible.